zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[nilaoda / N_m3u8DL-RE](https://github.com/nilaoda/N_m3u8DL-RE) - Cross-Platform, modern and powerful stream downloader for MPD/M3U8/ISM.
 English/简体中文/繁體中文.
 ## Html

+* 【2025-03-20】[docker / labs-ai-tools-for-devs](https://github.com/docker/labs-ai-tools-for-devs) - An MCP server & prompt runner for all of Docker.
+Simple Markdown.
+BYO LLM.
 * 【2025-03-17】[smaranjitghose / awesome-portfolio-websites](https://github.com/smaranjitghose/awesome-portfolio-websites) - A community maintained open source project aimed at making a personal portfolio for researchers, developers, and analysts simple, fast, and less cumbersome.
 We make sure you have a full-fledged website to showcase your work while you can spend time on your learning and innovative endeavors.
 * 【2025-03-17】[OWASP-BLT / BLT](https://github.com/OWASP-BLT/BLT) - OWASP BLT is a collection of security tools.
 * 【2025-03-16】[Tencent / tdesign-miniprogram](https://github.com/Tencent/tdesign-miniprogram) - A Wechat MiniProgram UI components lib for TDesign.